 With sentiment analysis in Google Sheets, you can automatically organize data by sentiments positive, negative, and neutral.

-Say that you have thousands of rows of customer feedback, product reviews or tweets.
-How can you process all this information and gain insights?
-How can you understand if customers are happy or angry without having to read each text.
+Say that you have thousands of rows of customer feedback, product reviews, or tweets, and you want to understand if customers are happy or angry, without having to read each text.
 You’d use a machine learning model, like this free online sentiment analyzer to go through these texts in a matter of seconds.

-In this post, we’ll go over how you can use MonkeyLearn’s Google Sheets add-on and API service in more detail, so you can analyze text at scale.
+In this post, we’ll go over how to use MonkeyLearn’s Google Sheets add-on and API service in more detail, so you can analyze text at scale.

 Adding value to your spreadsheets by performing sentiment analysis is pretty straightforward.
 No previous coding experience is needed.
-With MonkeyLearn’s Google Sheets add-on, you are a couple of clicks away from analyzing sentiment.
-You just need to follow 5 simple steps:
+With MonkeyLearn’s text analysis Google Sheets add-on, you are a couple of clicks away from analyzing sentiment and much more.

 Go to the Add-ons menu in Google Sheets and click Get Add-ons:

-Then, search for MonkeyLearn in the Google Sheets marketplace and add the add-on for free:
+Then, search for MonkeyLearn in the Google Sheets marketplace and fet the add-on for free:

 Go here to get your API Key.
 Copy your key to your clipboard and go to the Add-ons menu, MonkeyLearn, and click Set token.
 A pop up with a textbox will appear for you to type or paste your API Key:

 You are now ready to import or upload the data you want to analyze.
-Once you have your data on a spreadsheet, make sure to organize the texts you want to analyze so that they are laid out in only one column.
+Once you have your data in your spreadsheet, organize the texts you want to analyze in one column.